Working with Text#

 return(result)

-incidentsfile = "https://datascience.quantecon.org/assets/data/avalanche_incidents.csv"
+incidentsfile = "http://datascience.quantecon.org/assets/data/avalanche_incidents.csv"

 # To avoid loading the avalanche Canada servers, we save the incident details locally.